 However in 2019 the Foundation decided to introduce a range of scholarships and awards – for year 8 students at primary schools, for 2nd year university students, for those wanting to attend Outward Bound and for those with a passion for caring for our environment.

 "We welcome any request for assistance that meets the Foundation’s criteria, and that helps our people and our community thrive.
 However it is time to add another string to our bow.
-The scholarships and awards are an exciting new development" said John Taylor, Chair of the Sumner Ferrymead Foundation.
+The scholarships and awards are an exciting new development" said John Taylor, former Chair of the Sumner Ferrymead Foundation.

 The Foundation worked with Redcliffs School to introduce the Te Raekuru Puawai (flourish) Awards.
 Three Year 8 students received an award to be used for educational purposes: Luke Jansen, Lotta Bennett and Maddison Parker where the fortunate recipients.
 Whilst all three are heading to different high schools next year, and all have completely different subjects they love (sport, reading and maths respectively), they do have one thing in common – they all want to put the money towards the purchase of a new computer.